Journal of Organizational Behavior

 The Journal of Organizational Behavior is a peer-reviewed academic journal published eight times a year by Wiley-Blackwell.
 The journal publishes empirical reports and theoretical reviews spanning the spectrum of organizational behavior research.
-It was established in 1980 as the Journal of Occupational Behavior, obtaining its current title in 1988.
+It was established in 1980 as the Journal of Occupational Behaviour, obtaining its current title in 1988.
 The founding editor-in-chief was Cary Cooper (Manchester Business School), who was succeeded by Neal Ashkanasy (UQ Business School).
 The current editor-in-chief is Christian Resick (Drexel University).

 Abstracting and indexing

 The journal is abstracted and indexed in the Social Sciences Citation Index, Scopus, ProQuest, Cambridge Scientific Abstracts, EBSCO databases, and Emerald Management Reviews.
-According to the Journal Citation Reports, it has a 2020 impact factor of 8.174.
+According to the Journal Citation Reports, it has a 2022 impact factor of 6.8.

 Best dissertation-based paper

 The journal sponsors the Academy of Management's Organizational Behavior Division's annual "Best Dissertation-Based Paper" prize, which recognizes one paper, based on a dissertation, which makes a significant contribution to the OB discipline.